Kurot0/seismic_surrogate_mixer/README.md

 ### Training and Inference

 Experiment settings such as model architecture and hyperparameters are defined in the `config.yaml` file.
+In particular, the dataset to be used for the experiment is specified in `data_path`, and the model to be used is specified in `model_module`.
 For example, in a multi-shot learning setting with cross-validation using the MLP-Mixer model, you can configure `config.yaml` as follows:

 ```yaml
 data_path: data/exp_data/cv_data_multishot